adam0ling/train_gpt/README.md

 All instructions assume you're working from the same directory where your clone of this repo is.
 Meaning something_something/<repo_name>, which is train_gpt.
 Hopefully you're on linux.

+test_song is just an example I've made with some lyrics generated with train_distil-gpt2.ipynb

 ## build image

 $ cd path/to/Dockerfile/directory  # changes directory